Piccoli Pool

 Piccoli Playground on Facebook

-Polygonal L-shaped pool (rectangle with extra shallow/ tot area)
+Polygonal L-shaped pool (rectangular with extra shallow/tot area)

 No lanes or lines